net-c215/beastify-plugin-ios-android/README.md

 $ ./gradlew runDceKotlinJs --continuous
 ```

-This will run the task `runDceKotlinJS` which will remove Dead code from the Kotlin Standard library that is not used (or called) and will watch changes made in the [main.kt](/src/main/kotlin/main.kt) file.
+This will run the task `runDceKotlinJS` which will remove Dead code from the Kotlin Standard library that is not used (or called) and will watch changes made in the the modules.

 ```bash